teodorrd27/team-rh-challenge/README.md

 ## Features 💫
 - Material UI was used to give us an out-of-the-box design system that is customiseable (I'm also used to it)
+- Unit testing for significant components using react testing library and jest
 - Vercel is hooked up with GitHub and deploys on push
 - yarn test will run a few (sadly incomplete) testing suites on `yarn test` - try it
 - A controlled expandable-row table was used in order to only display one Exercise at a time.
 This is to make sure that the user does not get overwhelmed with too much information that gets littered on screen.